Main Content

 The ecef2eci function uses these Earth-centric coordinate systems:

 • Earth Centered Inertial Frame (ECI) — The inertial frame used is the International Celestial Reference Frame (ICRF).
 This frame can be treated as equal to the ECI coordinate system realized at J2000 (Jan 1 2000 12:00:00 TT).
-For more information, see ECI Coordinates.
+For more information, see ECI and ECEF Coordinates.

 • Earth-centered Earth-fixed Frame (ECEF) — The fixed-frame used is the International Terrestrial Reference Frame (ITRF).
 This reference frame is realized by the IAU2000/2006 reduction from the ICRF coordinate system.
 For more information, see ECEF Coordinates.